-The Owners covenant with the Council that they shall not carry out a Material Operation pursuant to the Planning Permission on land other than land within Viability Phase One and Viability Review Phase Two and Viability Review Phase Three and Viability Review Phase Four and Viability Review Phase Five unless and until all of the events described by paragraph 3.10 have occurred OR all of the events detailed by paragraph 3.11 and paragraph 3.12 and paragraph 3.14 have occurred OR all of the events in paragraph 3.11 and paragraph 3.13 and paragraph 3.15 have occurred OR all of the events detailed by paragraph 3.16 have occurred OR all the events detailed in paragraph 3.17 have occurred for and in respect of Viability Review Phase Six.
+The Owners covenant with the Council that they shall not carry out a Material Operation pursuant to the Planning Permission on land other than land within Viability Phase One and Viability Phase Two and Viability Phase Three and Viability Phase Four and Viability Review Phase Five unless and until all of the events described by paragraph 3.7 have occurred OR all of the events detailed by paragraph 3.8 and paragraph 3.9 and paragraph 3.11 have occurred OR all of the events in paragraph 3.8 and paragraph 3.10 and paragraph 3.11 have occurred OR all of the events detailed by paragraph 3.12 have occurred OR all the events detailed in paragraph 3.13 have occurred for and in respect of Viability Review Phase Six.

-The Owners covenant with the Council that they shall not carry out a Material Operation pursuant to the Planning Permission on land other than land within Viability Phase One and Viability Review Phase Two and Viability Review Phase Three and Viability Review Phase Four and Viability Review Five and Viability Review Phase Six unless and until all of the events described by paragraph 3.10 have occurred OR all of the events detailed by paragraph 3.11 and paragraph 3.12 and paragraph 3.14 have occurred OR all of the events in paragraph 3.11 and paragraph 3.13 and paragraph 3.15 have occurred OR all of the events detailed by paragraph 3.16 have occurred OR all the events detailed in paragraph 3.17 have occurred for and in respect of Viability Review Phase Seven.
+The Owners covenant with the Council that they shall not carry out a Material Operation pursuant to the Planning Permission on land other than land within Viability Phase One and Viability Phase Two and Viability Phase Three and Viability Phase Four and Viability Review Five and Viability Review Phase Six unless and until all of the events described by paragraph 3.7 have occurred OR all of the events detailed by paragraph 3.8 and paragraph 3.9 and paragraph 3.11 have occurred OR all of the events in paragraph 3.8 and paragraph 3.10 and paragraph 3.11 have occurred OR all of the events detailed by paragraph 3.12 have occurred OR all the events detailed in paragraph 3.13 have occurred for and in respect of Viability Review Phase Seven.

-The Owners covenant with the Council that they shall not carry out any Material Operation pursuant to the Planning Permission on land other than land within Viability Phase One and Viability Review Phase Two and Viability Review Phase Three and Viability Review Phase Four and Viability Review Five and Viability Review Phase Six and Viability Review Phase Seven unless and until all of the events described by paragraph 3.10 have occurred OR all of the events detailed by paragraph 3.11 and paragraph 3.12 and paragraph 3.14 have occurred OR all of the events in paragraph 3.11 and paragraph 3.13 and paragraph 3.15 have occurred OR all of the events detailed by paragraph 3.16 have occurred OR all the events detailed in paragraph 3.17 have occurred for and in respect of Viability Review Phase Eight.
+The Owners covenant with the Council that they shall not carry out any Material Operation pursuant to the Planning Permission on land other than land within Viability Phase One and Viability Phase Two and Viability Phase Three and Viability Phase Four and Viability Review Five and Viability Review Phase Six and Viability Review Phase Seven unless and until all of the events described by paragraph 3.7 have occurred OR all of the events detailed by paragraph 3.8 and paragraph 3.9 and paragraph 3.11 have occurred OR all of the events in paragraph 3.8 and paragraph 3.10 and paragraph 3.11 have occurred OR all of the events detailed by paragraph 3.12 have occurred OR all the events detailed in paragraph 3.13 have occurred for and in respect of Viability Review Phase Eight.

-The Owners covenant with the Council that they shall not carry out a Material Operation pursuant to the Planning Permission on land other than land within Viability Phase One and Viability Review Phase Two and Viability Review Phase Three and Viability Review Phase Four and Viability Review Five and Viability Review Phase Six and Viability Review Phase Seven and Viability Review Phase Eight unless and until all of the events described by paragraph 3.10 have occurred OR all of the events detailed by paragraph 3.11 and paragraph 3.12 and paragraph 3.14 have occurred OR all of the events in paragraph 3.11 and paragraph 3.13 and paragraph 3.15 have occurred OR all of the events detailed by paragraph 3.16 have occurred OR all the events detailed in paragraph 3.17 have occurred for and in respect of Viability Review Phase Nine.
+The Owners covenant with the Council that they shall not carry out a Material Operation pursuant to the Planning Permission on land other than land within Viability Phase One and Viability Phase Two and Viability Phase Three and Viability Phase Four and Viability Review Five and Viability Review Phase Six and Viability Review Phase Seven and Viability Review Phase Eight unless and until all of the events described by paragraph 3.7 have occurred OR all of the events detailed by paragraph 3.8 and paragraph 3.9 and paragraph 3.11 have occurred OR all of the events in paragraph 3.8 and paragraph 3.10 and paragraph 3.11 have occurred OR all of the events detailed by paragraph 3.12 have occurred OR all the events detailed in paragraph 3.13 have occurred for and in respect of Viability Review Phase Nine.